chelseabhuiyan/Deli_Java_App/README.md

  - Each order is assigned a unique, incrementing Order Number within a single session.
  - Chip and drink names have been clearly defined and included for better user selection.
  - During sandwich customization, users can opt to skip any category (e.g., meats, cheeses, sauces) by choosing "none".
+ - Added color to the user interface for better visiblity of different sections
+ - Allow users to choose bread type, and size for signiature sandwich

 ## Technology Stack and Tools